guprobr/WakkaQt/readme.md

 Native FFmpeg integration renders entirely in-process with a real-time progress bar.
 Falls back gracefully to spawning `ffmpeg` via a subprocess if the dev libraries weren't present at build time.

-### 6. Generates a Backing Track (NEW in v2.1.3)
+### 6. Generates a Backing Track
 Load any song and click **🎵 Backing Track**.
 WakkaQt downloads the **UVR-MDX-NET-Inst_HQ_3** ONNX vocal separation model (~80 MB, once) and runs it locally on your machine — no internet required after the first download, no cloud service, no privacy leak, no subscription.

 The model separates vocals from the instrumental using MDX-Net deep learning, processed through a full STFT/iSTFT pipeline with FFTW3.
-The result is exported as WAV or MP3.
-Perfect for turning any song into a backing track for your next performance.
+If the input is a video file, the separated audio is muxed back onto the original video by default — so you keep the visuals.
+You can still save as audio-only (WAV or MP3) by choosing an audio format in the save dialog.
+Separation can be aborted mid-way with the Abort button.

 ### 7. Keeps a Session Library
 Every recording is saved to `~/.WakkaQt/library/` with a UUID folder, all source files, and JSON metadata.
 The library dialog lists everything with timestamps.
 You can rename, delete, or re-render any session — with updated enhancement settings — at any time.